 Tight Turns.
-Most car drivers don't know how slowly you have to go to make a tight turn in a large vehicle.
+Most car drivers do not know how slowly you must go to make a tight turn in a large vehicle.
 Give drivers behind you warning by braking early and slowing gradually.

 Stopping on the Road.
 Truck and bus drivers sometimes stop in the roadway to unload cargo or passengers, or to stop at a railroad crossing.
 Warn following drivers by flashing your brake lights.
-Don't stop suddenly.
+Do not stop suddenly.